meliao/osdc_support/publicdata.rst

 Working with the ID Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a user has received their ARKs, they may want to confirm integrity and download the data from their query.
+After a user has received their Digital IDs, they may want to confirm integrity and download the data from their query.
 Below are some example functions from the Nexrad :ref:`Jupyter example<nexrad-example>` that review a txt file <id_service_arks> from a signpost query, check file integrity, check for a preferred repo, then download the data to the <intended_dir> defined in the download_from_arks function.
 ::

 	  import requests